-The Calibre 1003 was originally conceived by JLC as the Cal.803 upon request from Audemars Piguet, Vacheron & Constantin.
-No one else, not even Jaeger-LeCoultre has ever used this movement.
+The Calibre 1003 within this watch was originally conceived by JLC as the Cal.803 upon request from Audemars Piguet, Vacheron & Constantin.
 Vacheron & Constantin named this its Calibre 1003 and Audemars Piguet its Calibre 2003.
-First introduced by Vacheron & Constantin in 1955 and still produced to this day, this remains the world’s thinnest traditionally constructed watch movement ever produced to date at 1.64mm high and 20.80mm in diameter.
-The 1003 is chronometer quality and it has no shock proofing, because it is so light.
-It really is one of a hand- ful of horological accomplishments of all time.
-Most people do not realise that a true ‘ultra-thin’ such as this, is more difficult, expensive and exclusive that most other highly complicated watches.
+First introduced by Vacheron & Constantin in 1955 and still produced to this day, this remains the world’s thinnest traditionally constructed watch movement ever produced to date, at just 1.64mm high and 20.80mm in diameter.
+The 1003 is of chronometer quality and has no shock proofing, because it is so light.
+It really is one of a handful of horological accomplishments of all time.
+Most people do not realise that a true ‘ultra-thin’ such as this, is more expensive and exclusive than most other highly complicated watches.
 Indeed an ultra-thin movement is considered by watchmakers as a ‘complication’.
-Vacheron models containing the cal.
+Vacheron models containing the Cal.
 1003 today sell for over £20,000, so going vintage offers a real bargain.

 This example is in amazing condition having just completed a full overhaul and service by our vintage Vacheron & Constantin specialist watchmaker.
 It is running perfectly and has been calibrated in 5 positions to run within +8 seconds per day!
-This is truly outstanding for any mechanical watch and is no idle exaggeration – we have checked and confirmed the test results on our electronic watch timegrapher.
-This movement also has a power reserve of 30 hours when fully wound which is within expectations for this movement.
+This is truly outstanding for any mechanical watch ands been checked and confirmed on our electronic watch timegrapher.
+This movement also has a power reserve of 30 hours when fully wound.

 With care and regular servicing, we would fully expect this watch to continue to run very happily for many more decades to come.
 We are therefore totally confident in offering this watch with our 12 months’ written warranty*.